Five Questions to Ask if Call Center AHT is a Problem

 2. Are you routing calls effectively?

-solution can route specific types of calls to the agents most qualified to
+A workforce management solution can route specific types of calls to the agents most qualified to handle them efficiently.

 3. Are your agents receiving the best training?